-WebEx is a web conferencing platform for participants to host meetings remotely.
-All students, staff, and faculty have a free WebEx account through OSU.
+Zoom is a web conferencing platform for participants to host meetings remotely.
+All students, staff, and faculty have a free Zoom account through OSU.
 Many of our MNR and certificate students use this tool to hold audio or video enabled meetings with faculty or staff on campus.
+You are very likely to use it during your final exam.